datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 ----------------------
 An example for the second concept, i.e. indentation of contained elements, is given here::

-    study:
-      name: Navigational maps in rat brains
-      purpose: determine how rats learn to navigate
-      keyword:
-        - rodent
-        - navigation
+    person:
+      a@fz-juelich.de:
+        given_name: Hans
+        last_name: Glück

+      b@fz-juelich.de:
+         given_name: Irmgard
+         last_name: Glöckner

-The code-snippet above defines an element called "study" that contains three sub-elements, i.e. "name", "purpose", and "keyword".
-The "keyword" sub-element contains a list with the two entries "rodent", and "navigation".
+The code-snippet above defines an element called "person" that contains two sub-elements, i.e. "a@fz-juelich.de", and "b@fz-juelich.de".
+The "a@fz-juelich.de" sub-element contains two further sub-elements: "given_name", and "last_name" with the respective content "Hans", and "Glück".
+The "b@fz-juelich.de" sub-element also contains the sub-elements: "given_name", and "last_name" with the respective content "Irmgard", and "Glöckner".

 **Please note**: only use spaces for indentation, not tabulators!